Early life and the War

 I feel because I began low and ended high, it was all good.
 If I’d had a more important job to start with I might well have been much more frustrated!

-The Reverend Jane Durell (b.
-1932) was interviewed at Corton House Norwich for WISEArchive on 11th August 2015.
+The Reverend Jane Durell (1932-2018) talking to WISEArchive at Corton House, Norwich on 11th August 2015.
 This is an edited version.
 She also wrote the contribution “Slowly, slowly does it … women become priests”.

 © 2020 WISEArchive.
 All Rights Reserved.